 The Advocate – The great cell phone cover-up may be coming to an end.
 A new report may finally wake the public up to the brain-cancer risks of cell phones and force necessary preventive measures.
 A new report, endorsed by a prestigious group of international scientists, finds that there is a risk of brain tumors from cell phone use, that industry studies underestimate this risk, and that children have much greater risks than adults.
 The report, therefore, sends a message to four billion users worldwide and to the $4 billion cell phone industry that they may be facing the same kind of bad news that first burst on the scene for the tobacco industry.
 Read the full story.

 The great cell phone cover-up may be coming to an end.
-A new report may finally wake the public up to the brain-cancer risks of cell phones and force necessary preventive measures.
+A new report may finally wake the public up to the brain-cancer risks of cell phones and force necessary preventive measures to ensure that EMF Protection is taken as a serious matter to help people maintain good health.

 A new report, endorsed by a prestigious group of international scientists, finds that there is a risk of brain tumors from cell phone use, that industry studies underestimate this risk, and that children have much greater risks than adults.
 The report, therefore, sends a message to four billion users worldwide and to the $4 billion cell phone industry that they may be facing the same kind of bad news that first burst on the scene for the tobacco industry.